This question has been asked multiple times in forums, blogs and by community users.

 Of late I have been seeing a lot of requests to copy data from HubSpot to Power BI!

-This post talks about two general approaches to copy data to Power BI from online services for which we do not have data connectors.
+This post talks about two general approaches to copy data to Power BI from online services.

 Approach 1: Use Power Query to get data from Online Services (through REST APIs), model and visualize data in Power BI – Self Service, Simple, Less cost